- Country: Scotland

 - Price: Slightly Pricey

-Once again I'm going to use this intro from the first IPA is Dead review that I wrote.
+For the fourth year running I'm going to use this intro from the first IPA is Dead review that I wrote.
 "The experiment, as before, is simple: Four single hops start out with the same malts, the same ABV, the same IBUs, the same everything, except that each one is made with a different hop strain to showcase their individual character and talent."

 Remember it's always Beer O'Clock somewhere in the world!